 In a normal menstrual cycle, the endometrium grows thicker under the influence of estrogen during the proliferative phase.
 This is followed by ovulation where a mature egg is released from the ovary, pushed down the fallopian tube, and is made available to be fertilized.

 After ovulation, the endometrium enters the secretory phase under the influence of progesterone.
 If fertilization does not occur, the endometrium breaks down, which leads to the discharge of blood and endometrial tissue through the vagina (menstruation, menstrual period, menstrual flow).

 Abnormal growth of the endometrium

 Some women experience an imbalance in the hormones that control the growth of the endometrium, resulting in high levels of estrogen and low levels of progesterone.
 When there is too much estrogen and not enough progesterone, the endometrium continues to grow and becomes abnormally thick.

 When viewed under the microscope, the abnormally thick endometrium can show a spectrum of changes that include both non-cancerous conditions and pre-cancerous conditions that can lead to cancer over time.

-In a small number of cases, however, endometrial hyperplasia without atypia can be considered a precancerous condition because there is a very low risk that it can turn into cancer (a malignant tumour) called endometrioid carcinoma.
+In a small number of cases, however, endometrial hyperplasia without atypia can be considered a pre-cancerous condition because there is a very low risk that it can turn into cancer called endometrioid carcinoma.
 High levels of estrogen are associated with increased risk of endometrioid carcinoma.

 Symptoms of endometrial hyperplasia include abnormal uterine bleeding, such as heavy menstrual bleeding, bleeding between menstrual periods, or postmenopausal bleeding.